hidde-jan/pfs-notes/pathfinder-2e/Rosestreet killer.md

 - Dragonspeaker Angasas
 - Dragonsharks rival tribe
     - Spellcaster and warriors
+    - From other part of the island
 - Fasgyn (ranger/trapper)
 - Lazy oaf ally left them???
+- Journal of Milani worshipper in contact with

 Loot:
 - Scroll of disguise